-Why YouTube Vloggers Now Have to Pay for Music They Used to Get for Free — Mubert Blog Why YouTube Vloggers Now Have to Pay for Music They Used to Get for Free — Mubert Blog
+YouTube Vloggers Now Have To Pay For Music They Used To Get For Free.
+What appened? — MUBERT | Blog YouTube Vloggers Now Have To Pay For Music They Used To Get For Free.
+What appened? — MUBERT | Blog

 It's no secret that YouTube is one of the most popular entertainment sites in the world.
 It's rapidly outpacing even cable-TV, and that means it can generate a shocking amount of revenue.
 One of the big draws of YouTube is that anyone can create content and generate revenue from it.
 The ability to use royalty-free music for YouTube videos was at one time a major selling point, but things have changed.
 YouTube royalty-free music isn't the same as it once was, and royalty-free background music for YouTube videos is now hard to find.